Ninickolas/test/README.md

 ./keno path_to_datafile
 ./keno ../../data/bet_01.dat
 ```
-<p align="left"> - So we can get inside the source directory, build everything inside the bin/ directory, create an executable named 'keno', and use './keno path_to_datafile' for playing. </p>
+ - So we can get inside the source directory, build everything inside the bin/ directory, create an executable named 'keno', and use './keno path_to_datafile' for playing.

  - For example, if one'd like to play with the bet in the datafile `bet_01.dat` , the command would be `./keno ../../data/bet_01.dat`.